How to be an engineer is a question many aspiring engineers ask themselves. This article will outline the steps to mastering your craft.

 First impressions count.
-For example, if you go out to bid on a bridge project, you better know how to discuss potential designs with the customer.
+For example, if you go to bid on a bridge project, you better know how to discuss potential designs with the customer.
 If you’re unable to, the customer will instantly dismiss you.

 #2 Use logic in your work

 Now, this can drive your significant other crazy.
 Frankly, life would be very boring without emotions.
 In engineering though, pragmatic thinking rules.
 I wouldn’t want the people who design the planes I fly in to loosely use logic.
-I think everyone would agree with me here.
+I’m sure everyone would agree with me here.

 #3 Always continue learning

 Many people only learn the bare minimum to collect their next paycheck or get a letter grade.
 This then leads to mediocrity and becoming average.
 Especially given the rapid advancements found in engineering today.

 For example, Elon Musk didn’t formally go to school to become a rocket engineer.
 Rather, he self-learned everything he knows today about rockets by consuming textbooks.
-Also, he surrounded himself with the brightest rocket scientists.
-He soaked in as much information as he possibly could from each of them.
+Also, he surrounded himself with the brightest rocket scientists, to soak in their knowledge.

-- Twitter: get the latest information in your industry from leading experts.
-Once you hear about a subject on Twitter, go dive deep into it through videos or books.
-This is a great way to stay on the cutting edge of tech.
+- Twitter: Get the latest information in your industry from leading experts.
+Once you hear an interesting subject on Twitter, go dive deep into it through videos and/or books.

-- Experts: speak with leading minds in your field.
-Ask for advice to fill your knowledge gaps.
-Learning from others helps you quickly learn the important stuff.
+- Experts: Speak with leading minds in your field.
+Ask for advice to quickly fill your knowledge gaps.

 #4 Question everything

 Never blindly agree to a solution or presented fact.
-Engineers need to always question even the smallest of things.
+Instead, question everything, even if there’s only a slight amount of doubt.

 NASA engineering failure

 In 1998, NASA launched a $125 million space probe to Mars.
-In 1999, NASA announced they had lost the space probe.
+Unfortunately, the next year they announced they had lost the probe.

-Mission failure was from the improper reading of units by Jet Propulsion Laboratory.
-Engineers failed to convert English to metric units when exchanging data.
+The mission failure was due to the improper reading of units by the Jet Propulsion Laboratory.
+The engineers failed to convert English to metric units when exchanging data.

-- Ask yourself questions: even when sitting alone at home, question everything around you.
-For example, question how planes fly, how electric cars work, why burning coal hurts our planet, and so on.
-Like any other skill, sharpen your questioning ability.
+Then one step further, when you sit home alone, question everything around you.
+Ask how planes fly, how electric cars work, why burning coal hurts our planet, and so on.
+Like with anything else, questioning is a skill you need to hone.